Leadership Competencies

 “It’s been said before, but it’s especially true in leadership, ‘Actions speak louder than words,’” adds Fenton.

-12. Team-building and collaboration
+12. Team-Building and Collaboration

 Team building is more than retreats and games — it’s forming authentic workplace relationships.
 “Great leaders get to know their people one on one and are engaged and supportive to show them they are valued as a human being first, and then as a team member and employee,” says Fenton.